 7. Simple Solution Stain & Odor Remover

 Simple Solution created a formulation that can neutralize odor and stains when cat training and dog training.
 It is also beneficial to have when your senior pets have bladder accidents.
-If you need help cleaning up messes left behind by your feline and canine friends, consider this enzymatic cleaner with detergent and fragrance.
+If you need help cleaning up messes left behind by your feline and canine friends, this one might just be the best cleaner for cat urine, especially since it’s an enzymatic cleaner with detergent and fragrance.

 The product utilizes non-pathogenic bacteria and natural enzymes to get rid of stains and odors in an organic way.
 Apply it liberally on water-safe surfaces that are not color-fast.
 The soiled area should be saturated with the product so the pro-bacteria and enzymes can break down the organic proteins.
 Blot excess moisture after 10 minutes.

 Give the product 24 to 48 hours to dry naturally.
 During this time, keep children and pets away from the treated area.
 Customers noted how it does not smell toxic.
 However, one meticulous buyer tested the treated area with a backlight and found the stains remained.

 8. Harris Pet Urine Stain & Odor Eliminator

 Its recommended use is on carpets and rugs.
 Their Stain & Odor remover is approved by the Carpet and Rug Institute.
 The private organization tested the product to ensure its soil removing effectiveness, surface appearance changes, and that it doesn’t use optical brighteners.

 The Harris Stain & Odor Eliminator utilizes enzymes that penetrate deep into surfaces to eliminate unwanted odor and stains.
 Customers are one when it comes to the fresh, natural, and deep clean scent this product provides.
 It does not have that overpowering toxic smell that some enzyme-activated products have to mask the scent of urine.